KyleBanks/scene-ref-attribute/README.md

 }
 ```

-The `ValidateRefs` function is made available as a `MonoBehaviour` extension for ease of use, and handles finding, validating and serialisating the references in the editor so they're always available at runtime.
+The `ValidateRefs` function is made available as a `MonoBehaviour` extension for ease of use on any `MonoBehaviour` subclass, and handles finding, validating and serialisating the references in the editor so they're always available at runtime.
+Alternatively you can extend `ValidatedMonoBehaviour` instead and `ValidateRefs` will be invoked automatically.

 ### Serialising Interfaces